Restriction in Eating Disorder Recovery and How it can Manifest

 Eating to any limits

-It could also be limits to how much you will allow yourself to eat at each meal / snack and you won’t let yourself eat more than this, even if your brain and body are screaming at you for it (or even if they are just gently nudging you for more)…
+This could be eating to a set number of calories in the day or a meal plan you won’t allow yourself to exceed, even if you are hungry.
+It could also be limits to how much you will allow yourself to eat at each meal/snack, not letting yourself eat more than this, even if your brain and body are screaming at you for it (or just gently nudging you for more).

 Only eating foods in certain amounts and never more